Supply Chain Management

 We regularly evaluate suppliers to identify risk and have created an in-house system for making quick decisions on suppliers affected by risk, and we update our databases as needed in order to improve our ability to deal with problems when they arise.

-Moreover, suppliers acknowledged to have excellent practices according to the Daikin standards that further meet the following criteria at a certain level are designated as "Important Supplier," with whom we promote business on a global scale.
+Suppliers that carry parts and materials matching Daikin's core technologies are designated as "Critical Supplier" considering the three categories of “substitution difficulty," "size of transactional value", and "importance of items supplied."
+Moreover, from among these, suppliers that further meet the following criteria at a certain level are designated as "Global Supplier," with whom we promote business on a global scale.

-In fiscal 2019, 23 companies around the world have been designated as Important Suppliers to Daikin.
+In fiscal 2020, 23 companies around the world have been designated as Global Suppliers to Daikin.
 Through our Global Supplier Conference, we work to adjust order volume, streamline costs, and ensure stable procurement in dealings with these 23 supplier companies.
+In addition, following the spread of the COVID-19 pandemic, we are promoting greater procurement locally.

 Since October 2008, Daikin Industries, Ltd. has been an official member of the UN Global Compact, an initiative of the United Nations.
 It is also a member of the local body Global Compact Network Japan.
 We take part in the subcommittee on supply chains, a subcommittee comprising representatives of member companies and organizations.
 Subcommittee members meet to discuss and exchange information on CSR efforts in the supply chain, and to collaborate and cooperate in order to advance these efforts and thus strengthen supply chain management.